Boolean0326/TAGS/README.md

 ### For Teacher:
 #### View Student List
 - View a list of all students currently stored in the system.
+- View No. of Students
+- View No. of Passed Student
-- View who Pass or Fail.
+- View Number of Failed Student
 #### Search Student
-- Enter the student's name to view their record.
+- Enter the Student No. to view their record.
 #### Add Student
 - Specify how many students you want to add.
 - For each student: